‘The Bold And The Beautiful’ Spoilers: Will Eric Drop Quinn Like A Hot Potato?

 Does she already have a bun in the oven?
 Is it time for another The Bold and the Beautiful baby?
 Or is it a revelation that will lead to yet another breakup?

 Meanwhile, spoilers tease that Quinn will agonize over the possibility of Eric learning about her and Ridge.
-Despite her attraction to her stepson, she does love Eric and is overcome with guilt when he plans a romanic evening just for the two of them.
+Despite her attraction to her stepson, she does love Eric and is overcome with guilt when he plans a romantic evening just for the two of them.
 Will her guilt move her to come clean?

 Congrats to The Bold and the Beautiful on your 23 Daytime Emmy nominations! ???? #BoldandBeautiful #CBSDaytime #DaytimeEmmys